This section is a stub. Have you ridden this route? If so, get in touch.

 Whichever way you decide to head out of Gisborne there is one thing you cannot avoid: hills...

 Tinitoto Road is well known to Gisborne cyclists, being the return stage of the annual Gwaloop Cycle Challenge.
-There is certainly much to recommend this ride: it is very scenic with mature trees lining much of the road and providing good shade; there are great views; a nice pub situated conveniently about half way; and opportunities for river swimming.
+There is certainly much to recommend this ride: it is very scenic with mature trees lining much of the road and providing good shade; there are great views; and opportunities for river swimming.
 But perhaps the best thing about this ride is that you will have the road almost entirely to yourself.

 Another 20 or so kilometres brings you to Donneraille Park, a freedom camping area provided by the Gisborne District Council.
 This is a nice spot to stop for lunch and perhaps a swim in the Hangaroa River.
 Camping here is not really an option for cyclists though, since all campers are required to have their own chemical toilet.

-Soon after, you arrive at Tiniroto where you can reward yourself with a stop at the pub.
-Then it's one more small hill and the remainder of the day is a generally downhill ride through Marumaru to Wairoa.
+Soon after, you arrive at Tiniroto, then it's one more small hill and the remainder of the day is a generally downhill ride through Marumaru to Wairoa.
+Alas, the Tiniroto pub has now closed (as has the old store at Waerenga O Kuri), so bring supplies as there are are no other services en route.

 Wairoa is a mid-sized town with supermakets and cafés, but no cycle shop.